 - Sharing tools and resources for the benefit of projects of local and regional interest and beyond

-- Transmitting knowledge and skills of everything that participates in the artistic and cultural processes
+- The transmission of knowledge and know-how of all that participates in artistic and cultural processes

 LABoral is a multidisciplinary institution which produces, disseminates and fosters access to new forms of culture rooted in the creative use of information and communication technologies (ICT).
 LABoral has been working in crossovers between arts, science and technology since its creation in 2007.
 The hybrid nature of the institution is seen through its focus on production, a practice that involves an intense knowledge exchange amongst professionals from different disciplines with a common objective.
 In this context, the collaboration with all these professionals has always been a new challenge, due to the differences and similarities between practices.
 Thus, this experience is to be shared, agreed and formalized, with similar hybrid institutions through the production of various research projects and related activities.

-Onassis Stegi is a cultural space in Athens hosting events and actions across the whole spectrum of the arts from theatre, dance, music and visual arts to digital and hybrid art, with an emphasis on contemporary cultural expression, on supporting Greek artists, on cultivating international collaborations and on educating children and people of all ages through life-long learning.
+Onassis Stegi is a cultural space in Athens, hosting events and activities across the whole spectrum of the arts from theatre, dance, music and visual arts to digital and hybrid art, with an emphasis on contemporary cultural expression, on supporting Greek artists, on cultivating international collaborations and on educating children and people of all ages through life-long learning.

-Werkleitz produces film and media art festivals and other events in various formats, including the Werkleitz Festival, a monthly changing programme of film and video art in public space and offers technical support (facilities) to local artists and filmmakers, as well residencies to international artists active in media and digital arts.
+Werkleitz produces film and media art festivals and other events in various formats, including the Werkleitz Festival, the Videorama - a monthly changing programme of film and video art in public space - and offers trainings and technical support (facilities) to artists and filmmakers, as well as residencies to international artists active in media and digital arts.